 Required for All International Students at UW

 Washington state laws require that international students on an F1 visa maintain adequate health insurance while attending the University of Washington.
-All matriculated international students in F-1 status at the University of Washington are required to purchase the University of Washington Student Health Insurance every quarter they are enrolled in courses.
+All matriculated international students in F1 or J1 status at the University of Washington are required to purchase the University of Washington Student Health Insurance every quarter they are enrolled in courses.
 There are some expections where UW will waive the requirement for a student - see below for details.

 Enrollment is Through MyUW